SerdarMustafa1/applecottagecreetown.co.uk/README.md

 - `site.config.ts`: address, coordinates, contacts, price, EPC, documents, floorplans, analytics id, og image

 Assets:
 - Preferred: upload original media to your S3 bucket and serve via CloudFront (existing CDN).
-Set `PUBLIC_MEDIA_BASE_URL` in Netlify env to that CloudFront domain.
+Set `MEDIA_BASE_URL` in Netlify env to that CloudFront domain.
 All media paths in `site.config.ts` will be prefixed automatically at build time.
 - Local dev: You can also drop files under `public/` (e.g., `public/images`, `public/floorplans`, `public/panos`, `public/docs`).
-If `PUBLIC_MEDIA_BASE_URL` is set, the paths will resolve to the CDN in production.
+If `MEDIA_BASE_URL` is set, the paths will resolve to the CDN in production.
 - 360° panoramas (Insta360 X5 exports) under `public/panos/` as equirectangular JPG/PNG.
 Configure labels and paths in `site.config.ts` under `panos`.

 ### Media structure (suggested)